-Though all accredited MBA programs provide similar coursework, there are also specific classes designed for each concentration.
+Though most MBA programs have similar required core coursework, there is also specific content designed for each concentration.
 A concentration is a focus on an individual industry or area of business.
-Pennsylvania MBA programs offer a variety of concentrations including:
+The specializations offered across the country differ but often include international business, law and legal studies, change and innovation, and more.
+Though a regular MBA make take only 18 months, a complex focus can be completed in 2-3 years if you attend part-time.
+Pennsylvania MBA programs have a variety of concentrations focused on the industries in the state.

 This provides the foundation for opening your own company.
-Start-up companies, franchises, and inventions are all areas where a concentration in entrepreneurial skills will be useful.
-Well-known entrepreneurs who held their MBA’s include:
+Start-up companies, franchises, and inventions are all areas where a focus in entrepreneurial skills is useful.
+Well-known entrepreneurs who held were alumni from MBA programs include:

 - Frank Batten – co-founder of The Weather Channel